-REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 2 Increase in demand for financial and housing assistance Vulnerability: Covid has placed a huge financial strain on individuals and families and the end of the national furlough scheme could lead to a spike in unemployment and an increase in debt.
-Similarly, the moratorium on evictions ended wef 4th May and could lead to a spike in homelessness.
-The Domestic Abuse Act 2021 has now also come into force placing additional burdens on local housing authorities in respect of homelessness assistance for those approaching as a result of domestic abuse.
-The effects of Covid have a detrimental effect on the Council and community.
-The new Omicron variant may increase risk due to its high transmissibility and its resistance to current vaccines are unknown (December 2021).
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 2 Increase in demand for financial and housing assistance Vulnerability: The end of furlough and the moratorium on evictions although have meant increasing numbers requiring assistance this hasn't yet had a significant impact which may be a result of the backlog of cases courts are still working through and enforcement only starting to return to full capacity very recently.
+There is still a present risk coupled with an emerging risk around fuel poverty and the more general rise in cost of living which will increasingly impact residents and particularly from April.
+As well as a rise in homelessness and a direct impact spend from the GF this risk could impact ability to recover rents (HRA and commercial), CTX and other sundry debts affecting income.
+End of furlough and uncertainty over job security in some industries coupled with the emerging fuel poverty crisis and general, significant, rise in living costs (February 2022).
 Consequences: Tenants no longer able to afford current/new tenancies.
-Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent and Council Tax arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
-Rise in mental health impacts Rise in safeguarding issues including around domestic abuse New burdens placed on local housing authorities by Domestic Abuse Act 2021 Increase in approaches from clients experiencing DA in line with National trends that translate to an increase in housing duties owed.
-The £20 uplift in Universal Credit has ended and may cause hardship for some residents.
+Residents no longer able to afford mortgages Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent and Council Tax arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
+Rise in mental health impacts Rise in safeguarding issues Universal Credit has ended and may cause hardship for some residents.
 MEDIUM MAJOR C1 Virtual customer portal signposting access to a range of help, advice and support services (debt, homelessness, health & wellbeing, safeguarding skills & employment).
-Development of a hub approach to service delivery centred at Civic Office with plans to ensure targeted holistic provision of services across the district.
-Creation of a dedicated private sector lettings resource to increase prevention of homelessness, reduce demand for Temporary Accommodation and instances where a full rehousing duty would otherwise be owed RSI funding secured enabling enhanced targeted response to single homelessness including creation of a mental health navigator embed within the homelessness team Domestic Abuse (DA) Navigator appointed.
-A further specialist DA Safeguarding post is being funded and will sit in the Community Resilience Team to provide expert support and lead through DAHA accreditation ensuring a whole housing approach to DA Additional £23K funding secured for DA work Monthly tracking for early identification of spikes in demand £117K additional homelessness prevention grant to assist with homelessness prevention specifically for private renters affected by Covid-19 MEDIUM MODERATE C2 1.
-Continue to develop the hub approach to service delivery that enables targeted provision of early help & support services that meet the needs of specific localities.
+Breathing Space Development of a hub approach to service delivery centred at Civic Office with plans to ensure targeted holistic provision of services across the district.
+Creation of a dedicated private sector lettings resource to increase prevention of homelessness, reduce demand for Temporary Accommodation and instances where a full rehousing duty would otherwise be owed RSI funding secured enabling enhanced targeted response to single homelessness including creation of a mental health navigator embed within the homelessness team Domestic Abuse (DA) Navigator and specialist DA safeguarding officer appointed to provide expert support and lead through DAHA accreditation ensuring a whole housing approach to DA Additional £57K funding secured for DA work Monthly tracking for early identification of spikes in demand £117K additional homelessness prevention grant to assist with homelessness prevention specifically for private renters affected by Covid-19 MEDIUM MODERATE C2 Continue to develop the hub approach to service delivery that enables targeted provision of early help & support services that meet the needs of specific localities.
 The Epping Community Hub is now operational, and its progress will be kept under review.
-2. Review of risk level at the expiry of Govt's furlough scheme and £20 weekly uplift in Universal Credit (October 2021.)
+Bid submission for Changing Futures grant £72K for Job Coach programme that will assist 60 clients over 2 years into sustainable employment.
 Service Director - Customer Services Monthly